When you break down the steps of the standard inbound methodology, everything sounds so simple. Implementing blogging

-These are a great way to expand your audience and draw in new people to your story.
+These are great ways to expand your audience and draw in new people to your story.
 Because they are usually a new audience, try to offer a more comprehensive view of the story you are trying to tell but leave them ready to collect more information through your other mediums.

 Mix in whatever other content pieces work best for your business, whether they are case studies, videos, podcasts, webinars, or anything else, as long as it supports your overall brand story.

 In each piece of content, reference other bits of the story you’ve already published and finish by teasing what parts they can expect next.
 This will give them somewhere to go to continue the conversation.

 With so much content being created and so many ways to consume it, it’s becoming harder than ever to get your message across.
 The solution?
 Simplify your message.
 Instead of trying to shout a hundred different ideas across all of your channels, choose one very simple idea and tell it in every way you know how.
 That way, even if it takes a couple of tweets, a blog, and a whitepaper to finally sink in, your audience is receiving your message.

 For more insights on how to make this work for your business, check out tomorrow’s “Brands That Killed It With Content” post, where the focus will be on companies doing storytelling really well.

 How does your brand use blogging tactics to get your company’s message across?
 Share your experiences on our LinkedIn page!